adriapr/lab-guide/chapter-expectations.md

 * I expect that you will contribute to the lab and the larger IMAG/e group, by joining lab/group meetings (and presenting or asking questions) and events, interacting with other students, etc. If you are doing a longer project, ask if you can contribute to general lab/group tasks.

-* If you are doing a longer project, I expect that you will ask my advice on issues related to your professional development (like choosing courses, research directions, leaving or staying in academia etc).
+* If you are doing a longer project, I expect that you will ask my advice on issues related to your professional development.
 I expect that you will consider that advice, but use your own judgement about taking it.
 I also encourage you to seek advice from other mentors.

 ## Your expectations of me